 First thing is first, you need to get to Trat, which is the launching point to the islands.
-You can fly to Trat airport, drive if you have a car which will take about five hours, or take a minivan from Eakamai.
+You can fly to Trat airport, drive if you have a car which will take about five hours, or take a minivan from Ekkamai.
 Then boats will depart Laem Ngop (Krom Luang pier) for Koh Mak.
 The boat takes less than one hour.
 Depending on the boat you hire, it will bring you to a different pier on Koh Mak.
 A songthaew will then pick up at the pier in Koh Mak and then bring you to your resort.
 If you need a driver to Trat from Bangkok (4-5 hours), connect with Tony, a great driver who speaks English who will drive you for 3800 Baht each way.

 A songthaew (price included) will then pick up at the pier in Koh Mak and then bring you to your resort.
 Door to door if you time everything well, the journey will take eight hours.

 When To Go